erts_alloc

 allocation strategy used.
 Currently

-only the strategies aoff
+only the strategies aoff, aoffcbf and aoffcaobf support

 abandoned carriers.
 This feature also requires